githubedward/brainflix/README.md

 # Project Background
 - The app presented in this repo was developed in 3 one-week sprints (10/29/18 - 11/16/18)
-- Brainflix is a video streaming platform, a project part of BrainStation full time web development course
+- Brainflix is a video streaming platform

 # Tech Stack
 - ReactJS and ScSS/SaSS for front-end